 There’s a spot for your cash like usual–however, some taller currencies may poke out of the top.
 We’ve got two card slots to work with, each holding roughly six cards, which is ample storage for a thin wallet.
 However, because there are only two high-capacity slots, finding the card you were looking for can take a few moments.
 If you place the cards correctly, getting used to the format is quick.

-- Cards stay in place thanks to slots’ sideways orientation
+- Cards rarely come out of place thanks to orientation

 We’ve described TOM BIHN products as having big dad energy in the past, and that sentiment reigns true with their Nik’s Minimalist Wallet.
 There isn’t much going on here, but the materials, design, and features are utilitarian.
 We’re not saying this thing isn’t sleek, but it doesn’t have the harsh lines and modern features that some other entries on this list do.